This post contains affiliate links. Read the full disclosure here.

 • It’s made using fresh apples and you can use pretty much any variety you’d like!

-• It’s moist and soft, and bursting with warm, cozy spices.
+• This vegan apple cake is moist and soft, and bursting with warm, cozy spices.

 • It’s dairy free and eggless, but I’m willing to bet that your guests won’t even be able to tell 😉

-• The recipe can be made in an 8 inch round pan, a 9 inch round pan, or in an 8x8 square cake pan.
+• The recipe can be made in an 8 inch round pan, a 9 inch round pan, or in an 8×8 square cake pan.

-• It's easy to make and comes together so quickly!
+• This vegan apple cake is easy to make and comes together so quickly!
 You just need one bowl (plus a small bowl for the cinnamon crumble)

 • Oil: you can use any neutral oil – sunflower oil, canola oil, vegetable oil are best.
 For oil-free, you can substitute for unsweetened applesauce or melted vegan butter.

-• Flour: this cake recipe works best with all-purpose flour.
+• Flour: this vegan apple cake recipe works best with all-purpose flour.

 • Milk: You can use any unsweetened vegan milk you have.
 My favorites to use are soy, almond, or oat.